-Mary Hanafin T.D., Minister for Children and Dún Laoghaire Deputy today (Tuesday, December 19, 2000) urged parents to take some sensible steps to protect their children from potentially harmful material on the Internet.
+Mary Hanafin T.D.
+Minister for Children today (16 July, 2001) reiterated her advice to parents to take some sensible steps to protect their children from potentially harmful material on the Internet.
+This advice comes in light of a present storyline on a well-known soap opera where a 14-year old female character inadvertently comes in contact with a paedophile in a chat room.

-"Over the Christmas, Santa Claus will be busy delivering the Internet to homes around the country.
-Many parents nationwide will also be purchasing computers with Internet access for their children.
+"Many parents nationwide are purchasing computers with Internet access for their children.
 However, all young people 'crossing the information superhighway' need the same kind of advice as they get when crossing the street," said Minister Hanafin.